 A short story collection

 Staring into the Sun links memoir and narrative nonfiction about my Chinese American family’s tragedies and triumphs since 1895.
-My debut is complete at nine stories and 46k words and I am currently seeking the representation of a literary agent.
+It will be published in paperback and ebook by Ten16 Press in May 2026 (Asian American and Pacific Islanders month).
+I will independently publish the audio book with production by Mercury Calling.

 The first story of the collection, “Things My Dad Told Me,” was shortlisted for the inaugural Hope Prize, published in the anthology Tomorrow There Will Be Sun by Simon & Schuster Australia, with all royalties going to mental health charity Beyond Blue.
 Available in the US and Australia as a paperback now, and in the UK from 13th February 2025.
 Also available worldwide as an ebook.